 Wetteland looks forward to a future return to an on-campus Governor’s School.

 “The goal is for students to come to UT and experience campus and curriculum in person,” he said.
-“We have had numerous students over the years join MSE and other TCE departments.
-We hope that whether online or in-person the students have a great experience and consider joining UT for their undergraduate education.”
+“We have had numerous students over the years join MSE and other engineering departments.
+We hope that, whether online or in person, the students have a great experience and consider joining UT for their undergraduate education.”